influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/sql/functions/string.md

 ## repeat

-Returns a string with an input string repeated a specified number.
+Returns a string with an input string repeated a specified number of times.

 ```sql
 repeat(str, n)